JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

     puzzleCustom.save();
 ```

-Whilst the process can initially seem complex, essentially we’re just looping through every y position for every x position, from 0 to the maximum.
+Whilst the process can initially seem complex, essentially we're just looping through every y position for every x position, from 0 to the maximum.
 Note the `cancelReceived` check, which will cancel puzzle generation if the back button has been pressed.

 `getPossibleTiles()` is explained fully in the next step, it essentially returns a list of all tiles (and their rotation) that could fit into the specified x and y, based on the existing tiles.
 If any tiles are returned, one of them is randomly picked using [a simple Math.random() function](http://stackoverflow.com/questions/363681/generating-random-integers-in-a-specific-range).
 Alternatively, the failed attempt counters are increased, and we move on to the next code block…